collapsed-stacks/startups/questions/5864/asking-for-feedback-reporting-of-errors-without-making-your-product-seem-infer.md

 - posted by: [Ali](https://stackexchange.com/users/2815644/ali) on 2015-07-29
 - score: 0

-<p>This seems more like a programming question that should be on stackoverflow.
-But there are many methods of error reporting and they can be configured to do it automatically or manually. </p>
+This seems more like a programming question that should be on stackoverflow.
+But there are many methods of error reporting and they can be configured to do it automatically or manually.

-<p>If you do not want to bring attention to the error, the best way would be to do it automatically or with less interactivity.
+If you do not want to bring attention to the error, the best way would be to do it automatically or with less interactivity.
 In your case, a good way would be to configure have the exception handler to report using SMTP or similar means.
 That way, the system can send the error report to you via email without user interactivity.
-You can use the SMTP server linked to your domain name or you can use something like GMail - <a href="http://lifehacker.com/111166/how-to-use-gmail-as-your-smtp-server" rel="nofollow">http://lifehacker.com/111166/how-to-use-gmail-as-your-smtp-server</a>.
-There are several exception handling packages like <a href="http://www.madshi.net/" rel="nofollow">http://www.madshi.net/</a> that can do this.</p>
+You can use the SMTP server linked to your domain name or you can use something like GMail - http://lifehacker.com/111166/how-to-use-gmail-as-your-smtp-server.
+There are several exception handling packages like http://www.madshi.net/ that can do this.

 ## Answer 6005